French is the main language of instruction at UCLouvain.

 - must be included in your learning agreement;

 - must be of the same level (if taken during the same term);

 - if you choose to include only one course, you are not allowed to take a 3 ECTS course.

 You are strongly advised to attend the information session organized at the beginning of each term at the ILV.

-All UCL courses have codes composed of 3/5 letters and four digits.
+All UCLouvain courses have codes composed of 3/5 letters and four digits.

 The first letter refers to the campus

 M= Mons campus

 W= Woluwe campus